-AAI submitted certification that its process was the same as the process described in the MOU between Region 5 and MDEQ.
-See 67 FR 10341, March
+SHAP submitted certification that its process was consistent with the process described in the MOU between Region 5 and MDEQ.
+See 67 FR 10341, March 7, 2002.
+One additional non-chromium sealer was identified by SHAP.
+Based on the provided Material Safety Data Sheet (MSDS), the additional sealer does not appear to add new hazardous constituents to the process.

-7, 2002.
 The facility also asserted that its waste does not meet the criteria for which F019 waste was listed and there are no other factors that might cause the waste to be hazardous.

-To support its exclusion demonstration, AAI collected six samples representing waste generated over six discreet one-week periods.
-AAI stored six roll-off boxes of sludge generated weekly from May 6 through June 16, 2005.
-Composite and grab samples were collected from each of the six roll-off boxes on June 25, 2005.
+To support its exclusion demonstration, SHAP collected six samples representing waste generated over six discreet one-week periods beginning March 7 and ending April 17, 2007.
+SHAP stored six 55-gallon drums of the sludge representative of each week the waste was generated and collected composite and grab samples from each of the drums on April 18, 2007.
 Each sample was analyzed for: (1) Total analyses of 69 constituents of concern; (2) Toxicity Characteristic Leaching Procedure (TCLP), SW-846 Method 1311, analyses of 69 constituents of concern; (3) oil and grease; and (4) leachable metals using the Extraction Procedure for Oily Wastes (OWEP), SW-846 Method 1330A, in lieu of Method 1311 if a sample contained more than 1% oil and grease.
-In addition, the pH of each sample was measured and a determination was made that the waste was not ignitable, corrosive or reactive (see 40 CFR 261.21-261.23).
+In addition, a determination was made that the waste was not ignitable, corrosive or reactive (see 40 CFR 261.21-261.23).
 Although the expedited delisting project originally required analysis of 70 constituents, analysis of acrylamide required extreme methods to achieve a detection level at the level of concern and no acrylamide was detected in any sample analyzed by the original facilities participating in the expedited delisting project.
 Thus, the Agency decided it would not be appropriate to require analysis for acrylamide.
-Also, AAI was not required to analyze for total sulfide and total cyanide as long as they provided the narrative determination of reactivity required in 40 CFR Part 261.23.
+Also, SHAP analyzed for total sulfide and total cyanide which supported the narrative determination of non-reactivity required in 40 CFR 261.23.
 With the exception of the minor changes described above, all sampling and analyses were done in accordance with the sampling and analysis plan, which is an appendix to the MOU and is available in the docket for this rule.

-The maximum values of constituents detected in any sample of the waste (in milligrams per kilogram-mg/kg) and in a TCLP or OWEP analysis of that waste (in milligrams per liter-mg/L) are summarized in the following table.
+The maximum concentrations of constituents detected in any sample of the waste (in milligrams per kilogram-mg/kg) and in a TCLP or OWEP analysis of that waste (in milligrams per liter-mg/L) are summarized in the following table.
 The data submitted included the appropriate quality assurance and quality control (QA/QC) information validated by a third party.